 In conclusion, the T&M is, like Hull’s former telephone company, sui generis.
 Individual aspects can be compared with other organisations but, overall, it has no peers.
 To understand it therefore requires extra effort.
 Extra effort is also required by the T&M to ensure that there’s no possibility that its workings can be seen as anything other than honest, consistent and correct and in the interests of the whole community.

 As in so many cases, perception is at least as important as reality.
 For the T&M fundamentally to change what it does would be complex and probably pointless.
-Two things that are now demanded of all bodies, however, is that they be transparent and that they communicate effectively what they are doing.
-Without this, all the good things they accomplish are likely to be overshadowed by controversy, inaccuracy and negative publicity.
+Two things that are now demanded of all bodies, however, is that they be transparent and that they communicate effectively what they are doing [which has happened].
+Without this, all the good things it accomplishes are likely to be overshadowed by controversy, inaccuracy and negative publicity.
 In this respect at least, the T&M is no different from any other organisation – in Hungerford, in Hull, or anywhere else.

 This article was written by Penny Post.
 Every effort has been made to provide a balanced and dispassionate view but any opinions are those of Penny Post and not necessarily those of the Town and Manor or any other organisation or individual.
 We are happy to correct any errors of fact and also welcome comments on this article, which can be made by using the box below.